 Manuscripts submission should be adapted to the following guidelines (Please read carefully and make an adaptation to the format and the style accordingly):

-- The manuscript content mirrors the scope of the journal and contributes to the current scientific debates on Islam and Muslim societies.
+- The manuscript content mirrors the scope of the journal and contributes to the current scientific debates on Women and Children.

 - The manuscript is an original study, research-driven output, and conceptually clear.